-dinates, hosts and instructs up to 10 pay Waivers, Thrift Savings Plan, Per Diem, re- the 88th RSC Finance Division are able to workshops within the region per year.
-Ad- imbursable expenses, entitlements such come and assist a unit directly at the reditionally, the 88th RSC teams with the as Basic Allowance for Housing, Basic Al- guest of the unit and chain of command. other RSCs in up to six USARC Pay Work- lowance for Subsistence, Overseas Housshops which are coordinated by USARC ing Allowance, OCONUS Cost-Of-Living Al- Finance Division's Inguiry Line at 608-388and held across the country.

 and supports Army Reserve Units Unit Commanders Pay Management Recomputing a Pay Entry Basic Date, Taxes, Form 1351-2.
-The 88th RSC Financial Division coor- Soldiers Group Life Insurance, Sure Pay, lowance, CONUS COLA, Family Separation 0905 or e-mail usarmy.usarc.88-rsc.mbx The workshops provide in-depth in- Allowance, Incentive and Special Pay, and finance-inquiries@mail.mil.
+The 88th RSC Financial Division coor- Soldiers Group Life Insurance, Sure Pay, dinates, hosts and instructs up to 10 pay Waivers, Thrift Savings Plan, Per Diem, re- the 88th RSC Finance Division are able to workshops within the region per year.
+Ad- imbursable expenses, entitlements such come and assist a unit directly at the reditionally, the 88th RSC teams with the as Basic Allowance for Housing, Basic Al- quest of the unit and chain of command. shops which are coordinated by USARC ing Allowance, OCONUS Cost-Of-Living Al- Finance Division's Inquiry Line at 608-388lowance, CONUS COLA, Family Separation 0905 or e-mail usarmy.usarc.88-rsc.mbx The workshops provide in-depth in- Allowance, Incentive and Special Pay, and finance-inquiries@mail.mil.

-Participants are also given further instructions on Orders, and how to file a In addition, students are trained on travel claim through DTS or by using a DD
+Participants are also given further instructions on Orders, and how to file a